Have you figured out the consequences of not deciding?

 While this story is fictional, it points out the potential cost of indecision.
-We observe this behavior often with people in leadership positions.
+We observe this behaviour often with people in leadership positions.
 These leaders are holding their teams back in doing so.
 We have two suggestions that help get to a decision:

 Just make a decision!